 Women are encouraged to decrease their fat and caloric intake and increase their intake of whole grains, fiber, fruit, and vegetables.
 Women of all ages tend to ingest less than the recommended amount of calcium.
 Thus, they should be encouraged to increase their intake of foods high in calcium (e.g., nonfat yogurt, green leafy vegetables, seafood, and calcium-fortified foods).

-Home Remedies and Natural Cures for Menopause Treatment
+Home Remedies and Natural Treatments for Menopause

 The chasteberry (also known as Agnus Castus) has been used for centuries as a tonic for general female health.
 It is found to nourish the pituitary gland which is the control centre for balancing hormonal activity.
 In particular, chasteberry has been found to treat menopause symptoms such as night sweats, hot flashes and fatigue.
 A common suggestion is to take 20 to 40 mg of chasteberry extract once per day.

-Menopause Treatment with Black Cohosh
+Black Cohosh

 Black Cohosh root is one of the most widely used and studied natural alternatives to Hormone Replacement Therapy (HRT).
 Standardised extracts of of this root have been shown to produce better results in relieving hot flashes, vaginal thinning and dryness, depression, and anxiety when compared to standard HRT.
 A common recommended daily intake of black cohosh for menopause treatment is 20mg per day.